Launch offer

 The result is a structural mismatch that creates avoidable friction for crypto traders:

-- Trailing drawdowns that recalculate your breach level as your equity rises, punishing profitable runs and creating breaches that have nothing to do with strategy failure
+• Tick-by-tick trailing drawdowns that recalculate your breach level on every intraday equity spike, punishing profitable runs and creating breaches that have nothing to do with strategy failure

 Challenge structure